cuiyongbo/hello-world/my_wiki/english_notes.rst

 | Usage: They were apt to exaggerate any aches and pains.
 | Usage: I couldn’t sleep for three days -- I ‘m not exaggerating.
 |
-| wistful
-| Definition: having or showing a feeling of vague or regretful longing.
-| Usage: She sighed wistfully.
-| Usage: “If only I had known you then,” he said wistfully.
-|
 | mediocre
 | mediocrity
 | Definition: of only moderate quality; not very good.